ntclark/PostScript/Readme.md

 ### On the other hand about commenting

 Take a look at sources in this repository that handle the PostScript operators.
-Currently there are two: operators_AtoL.cpp, and doperators_MtoZ.cpp.
+Currently there are two: operators_AtoL.cpp, and operators_MtoZ.cpp.

 First note that it is pretty obvious 1) what's in these files, and 2) where I need to go to find an operator given the first letter of it's name.

-Next, note the methods there-in that implement each of the operators.
-In every single one, I have scraped out the **actuall** description (definition) of the operator from the PostScript reference book **as** the comments in the source for every operator.
+Next, note the methods therein that implement each of the operators.
+In every single one, I have scraped out the **actual** description (definition) of the operator from the PostScript reference book **as** the comments in the source for every operator.

 **THAT** is commenting software.
-It is about precision in the description of what the software is doing from the absolute (and only) TRULY correct reference
+It is about precision in the description of what the software is doing from the absolute (and only) TRULY correct reference.
+This is also absolute truth that the correctness of comments MUST be considered more important than the code itself, and because of that, it MUST come from a guaranteed truset source - NEVER hand written